hexufo/misc/README.md

 This folder contains miscellaneous scripts:

-- adafruit: get the latest video titles and links from the adafruit youtube channel.
+- adatube: get the latest video titles and links from the adafruit youtube channel.
 - cmdfoo: search commandlinefu.com database from the shell using the api.
 - cmdfoornd: get a random command from commandlinefu.com.
-- eevblog: get the latest video titles and links from the eevblog youtube channel.
+- eevblogtube: get the latest video titles and links from the eevblog youtube channel.
 - elnmore: get the latest video titles and links from the "electronics and more" youtube channel.